 However, other studies have found more specifically Thursdays and Fridays from 1pm-3pm are the best times to post (Hubspot).
 Whereas, TrackMaven suggest Thursday at 8pm for the best engagement.
-All of these studies are helpful to point marketers in the right direction, but in reality the ‘best time to post’ depends on a number of factors that are specific to each business.
+All of these studies are helpful to point marketers in the right direction.
+In reality the ‘best time to post’ depends on a number of factors that are specific to each business.
 We’ll look at this in the second part of our post.

 How to find the best time to post on Facebook based on your business

 Facebook insights is a powerful tool for tracking user interaction, helping you to better understand your page performance.
 By using Facebook insights you’ll be able to determine your best time to post and what type of content is the most popular.
-This tool is constantly updated to reflect your page’s development, so you’ll need to keep checking to stay in the loop.
+This tool is constantly updated to reflect your page’s development.

 To find out when your audience is online, from the insights dashboard (you’ll see this on the top bar next to notifications), select ‘Posts’ in the left-hand column.
 This will provide an overview of the days and time your audience is most active on Facebook.

-From this, we can see that this audience level is pretty much stable throughout the day, with it gradually growing towards the end of the day.
+From this, we can see that this audience level is pretty much stable throughout the day, with gradual growth towards the end of the day.
 There are also a couple of peaks at 9am and 3pm.
 In this case, we would recommend posting at 9am, 3pm and also in the early evenings.